-The Master of Science in Nutritional Sciences option in Dietetics is tailored for
+The Master of Science in Nutritional Sciences option in Dietetics is ideal for those

-eligible; or those who hold a Didactic Program in Dietetics verification statement.
+who are RD eligible or those who hold a Didactic Program in Dietetics verification

-The 36-hour master’s program is offered 100-percent online and can be completed at
+The 36-hour, 100-percent online dietetics degree can be completed at your desired

-medical nutrition therapy; and nutrition in cancer and immunology.
+maternal and infant nutrition, obesity, medical nutrition therapy and nutrition in

 "As a dietitian, I felt the program was well-tailored to the professional